M-Taimoor00782/Weather-app/README.md

+The Weather App is a React-based web application that provides real-time weather updates for any city using the OpenWeather API.
+It features a clean, responsive UI with dynamic weather icons, temperature, humidity, and condition details.
+Users can search for any city and get instant weather information.
+Built with React.js, and Tailwind CSS, this app ensures fast and reliable performance
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.